Calindra/cartesi-proposals/proposal-01-PRNG.md

 **Cartesi PRNG**

-Our project will offer different ways to generate random numbers that will make it easy for web developers to create DApps using Cartesi.
+Our framework will offer some options to generate random numbers that will make it easy for web3 developers to create DApps using Cartesi.

 **Project Description**
 <!-- [Write the description long-form here, or else paste a [google drive link](https://url/) to a slide deck]